vippsas/vipps-ecom-api/vipps-ecom-api.md

 ## Regular eCommerce payments

-Payment amounts must be non-zero and larger than 1 NOK (100 øre).
+Payment amounts must be in NOK, be non-zero _and_ larger than 1 NOK (100 øre).

 When you initiate a payment it will only be _reserved_ until you capture it.
 Vipps supports both _reserve capture_ and _direct capture_ payment flows.